hiroTochigi/treehouses.github.io/pages/blog/20191000-private-bin.md

 ```

 The command docker `build .` builds Docker image from Dockerfile if there is a Dockerfile in the current directory.
-`-t privatebin` means that put the name: privatebin on the built image
+In order to identify the image you just built easily, you should name your image.
+The flag`-t privatebin` means that you are naming your images as privatebin.
 You can see it from the below command.

 ```